q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 > It is clear that our model's performance will be good after training more with more data.
 To be honest, our model's performance is not as good as `keras` but it is worth trying to code it from scratch.

-## 4.4 Test 3:- A complex model
+### 4.4 Test 3:- A complex model
-Lets test our new model, which will have all previous assumed layers.
+Let's test our new model, which will have all previously assumed layers.
 ```python
 m = CNN()
 m.add(Conv2d(input_shape = (28, 28, 1), filters = 4, padding=None, kernel_size=(3, 3), activation="relu"))